OxCGRT/covid-policy-scratchpad/openness_risk_checklist/writeup.md

 ## Using the Risk of Openness Index

+### Availability
-RoOI data is represented in a longitudinal format with a single index value for each country in the OxCGRT database.
+RoOI data is represented in a longitudinal format with unique country-date index values.
+The country identifiers are ISO-3 countrycodes, which can be used as merge identifiers for joins with [OxCGRT National Indicators dataset](https://github.com/OxCGRT/covid-policy-tracker).
 The data is presented in a CSV format in [/data/output/ORI_timeseries_latest.csv](https://raw.githubusercontent.com/OxCGRT/covid-policy-scratchpad/ORI_draft/openness_risk_checklist/data/output/ORI_timeseries2020-08-31.csv).
+The data and it's associated plots will be updated on a daily basis.

+### Quality
 Since a key data dependency is the OxCGRT Database, the general conditions around data quality relevant to OxCGRT apply here as well.
 Read more about these [here](https://github.com/OxCGRT/covid-policy-tracker#data-quality).

+Note also that by definition, a 'Risk of Openness' is undefined until a country observes any cases and implements containment policies.
+Therefore, the RoOI Index timeseries for a country only starts when its confirmed cases count exceeds 0, until which it is defined as `NA`.

+Additionally, since the testing and mobility data dependencies themselves often have gaps (eg. no testing or mobility data on certain dates), there are measures taken to impute missing values with best approximations.
+See Technical Appendix A in the working paper for more details on this.

 ## Visualising the Risk of Openness Index

+A key objective of the Risk of Openness Index is to observe the stances in policy when faced with a certain ordinal risk measure, and the evolution of this stance over time compared to the evolution of the risk measure.
+We use the Stringency Index to map government containtment policy, although other [OxCGRT Indices](https://github.com/OxCGRT/covid-policy-tracker#policy-indices) could be appropriate based on the context of the response being observed.

-Through ORI visualisations, we hope to interpret three main facets of information:
+Through ORI visualisations, we hope to interpret two main facets of information:
 * Where are countries placed at present with regard to relaxing Stringency restrictions and the risk they face in doing so?
-* How have countries evolved their Stringency restrictions in the past as opposed to the risk they've faced?
+* How have countries evolved their Stringency restrictions in the past given the contemporaneous risk observed?

 To address the first concern, we produce a line of plots that reflect the scenario in the countries at present.
 A second set of figures casts a retrospective lens on the evolution of this index over time.